Suggest a hotel (or comment)

 1. Sorry about your experience — I am not convinced there are *any* 100% pet-free brands.
 You would think this “niche” would be a marketing opportunity that at least one of the corporate bigs would seize upon.
 It would be a start if hotel chains made their pet policies visible and easily searchable.
 Pets for travelers should be treated like peanuts for those with food allergies.

-1. Thanks for your continued interest, and for your suggestion!
-I will add it soon.
-I think I need to keep the site restricted to the US, because (a) the US is big enough task for one person and (b) I’m not familiar with the website rules of other countries.
+1. Thanks for your continued interest — I think I need to keep the site restricted to the US, because (a) the US is big enough task for one person and (b) I’m not familiar with the website rules of other countries.

 26. Baymont Inn Groton-Mystic CT allows pets.
 They have a number of guests here currently with dogs.
 The hotel owner has confirmed this.